How to Choose a Preschool That Empowers Your Daughter: Avoiding the Princess Culture

 This Song Became the Anthem for Women's Liberation in the 1970s

-On Facebook recently, there was a photo of a dad in a prince costume purchasing snacks at the movies for his little daughter dressed as a princess.
-The caption below it read "best dad ever” and it received thousands of "thumbs up" in support .
+I recently saw a photo on Facebook of a dad dressed in a prince costume purchasing snacks at the movie theatre for his little daughter, who was dressed as a princess.
+The caption below it read "best dad ever” and it received thousands of thumbs up in support .
 Upon seeing this, I had one of those "Stop the planet.
 I want to get off" moments, realizing a lot of parents are buying into the princess culture both literally and figuratively.
 They're blind to its negative effects such as perpetuating gender stereotypes and commercializing childhood.
 They don't appreciate how the princess culture transforms girls into praise junkies who crave another compliment like a druggie wants his next fix.
 These are the same girls who idolize the Kardashians, want Botox at 17, and believe the worst thing that could ever happen to them is getting fat.